Fall of the Hulks: Plot

-The two then head off to help the Avengers, who have been caught up in a struggle with the Red She-Hulk as she is attempting to abduct Henry Pym for the Intelligencia.
-Banner is attempting to rescue Pym from abduction, but Henry Pym has done a bit of research as the Scientist Supreme and can read Red Hulk's energy signature on Banner's cellular structure — proving that he and Red Hulk have met several times recently.
-Since Henry Pym doesn't trust Banner, he fights off his attempts to pull him out and goes toe-to-toe with the Red She-Hulk, who poisons him with another neural anesthetizer.
-Red She-Hulk has been ordered to bring Henry Pym in alive but the anesthetizer is killing him, so Banner convinces her to team up for a few minutes to help save Henry Pym.
-Banner tosses Amadeus Cho at War Machine in the chaos and Amadeus Cho hijacks his armor to create a defibrillator pulse, bringing Henry Pym back to stable condition.
-Henry Pym tries to turn into Giant Man but the anesthetizer forces him to shrink instead, giving Red She-Hulk the opportunity to grab him and teleport back to the Intelligencia, leaving only three more to capture, including Bruce Banner.
+The two then head off to help the Avengers, who have been caught up in a struggle with the Red She-Hulk as she is attempting to abduct Hank Pym for the Intelligencia.
+Banner is attempting to rescue Pym from abduction, but Pym has done a bit of research as the Scientist Supreme and can read Red Hulk's energy signature on Banner's cellular structure — proving that he and Red Hulk have met several times recently.
+Since Pym does not trust Banner, he fights off his attempts to pull him out and goes toe-to-toe with the Red She-Hulk, who poisons him with another neural anesthetizer.
+Red She-Hulk has been ordered to bring Pym in alive but the anesthetizer is killing him, so Banner convinces her to team up for a few minutes to help save Henry Pym.
+Banner has Amadeus Cho hijacks War Machine's armor to create a defibrillator pulse, bringing Pym back to stable condition.
+Pym tries to turn into Giant Man but the anesthetizer forces him to shrink instead, giving Red She-Hulk the opportunity to grab him and teleport back to the Intelligencia, leaving only three more to capture, including Bruce Banner.
 After Pym's abduction, Banner meets with the New Avengers, demanding their cooperation with his plan, since they interrupted Pym's rescue and were responsible for his abduction.
 Banner is now the 'smartest good-guy on the planet.'
-Banner gets an Avengers quinjet and hand-picks a group composed of Korg, A-Bomb, Namor, Spider-Man, Wolverine and Amadeus Cho.
+Banner gets an Avengers Quinjet and hand-picks a group composed of Korg, A-Bomb, Namor, Spider-Man, Wolverine, and Cho.
 He tells the group that he has chosen them because they all know what it is to lose someone they care about.
-Their mission is to rescue Reed Richards, Hank Pym, Hank McCoy, T'Challa and Betty Ross (who Bruce now reveals to the group as alive).
-His personal mission is to save Betty, no matter what the cost, and along the way, save the world from the Intelligencia.
+Their mission is to rescue Reed Richards, Pym, Hank McCoy, T'Challa, and Betty Ross from the Intelligencia.

-While trying to save T'Challa from abduction by the Red Ghost and his Super Apes, Red Hulk is attacked by members of the X-Men (thinking he is the enemy), which thwarts his rescue attempt.
-Red Hulk gets some unexpected assistance from the Red Ghost's Super Apes before they are turned against him, too.
+While trying to save T'Challa from the Red Ghost, Red Hulk is attacked by members of the X-Men (thinking he is the enemy), which thwarts his rescue attempt.
+Red Hulk gets some unexpected assistance from the Red Ghost's Super-Apes before they are turned against him, too.
 He kills Mikhlo the Gorilla, enraging the Ghost who then crushes Red Hulk's heart.
 When he awakens later, he finds out that not only did the Red Ghost make off with T'Challa, but he managed to abduct Hank McCoy as well.
 Red Hulk returns to report in to Banner, and the two have a confrontation about Red Hulk's actions and attitude.
-Bruce Banner tries to convince him that the Intelligencia are playing him, making him act more like the old Green Hulk.
+Banner tries to convince him that the Intelligencia are playing him, making him act more like the old Green Hulk.